 The overall objective of the agreements for both parties continues to be to work together to increase sales of cellular concrete, which in turn results in the sale of more cement and ready mix products for Lafarge.
 Although the joint efforts did not generate a significant number of new sales in 2017, both parties believe that together a great deal was accomplished, in the education of the market and Lafarge's significant staff across Canada on the uses and benefits of cellular concrete.
 Much was also learned about the implementation of the regional expansion approach, although successful, it has not worked as intended.
 Recent changes to that program by both parties, should generate stronger results, and become a model for expansion into other regions across Canada.
-This will include additional support for the hiring of independent experienced sales professionals for the development of each new regional market, including the Prairie Region, which commenced in 2017.
-Our first joint independent salesperson for the Prairie Region will commence employment with CEMATRIX on August 20, 2018.
+This will include additional support for the hiring of experienced sales professionals for the development of each new regional market.
+This process started on August 20, 2018 with the hiring of a salesperson to develop and grow the Prairie Region.